-Writing Summaries Mertin Luther King, Jr. Word Bank Write Freedom equal rights that national holiday main minister readi and preach civil rights signi birthday 1/15/2 believed learning aw 13-H.S. bus Atlanta, GA 1955 father jail decisions marches Martin Luther King, Jr. Martin Luther King, Jr. was born January 15, 1929.
+Writing Summaries Mertin Luther King, Jr. Word Bank equal rights national holiday main minister Dreach civil rights birthday 1/15/2 believed learning aw 13-H.S. bus Atlanta, GA 1953 jail father decisions marches Martin Luther King, Jr. Martin Luther King, Jr. was born January 15, 1929.
 He loved earning.
 When he was 13 years old he began high school, He grew up in Atlanta, Georgia.
 He became a minister like his father.
 Black people didn't have equal rights.
 For example,

-Examples for Language Experience Approach: Summaries
+Examples for Language Experience Approach:Summaries

-Ralph S. Mouse Chapter I Summary Ralph's relatives wanted to use his motorcycle, but Ralph wanted it for himself.
+Ralph S. Mouse Chapter 1 Summary Ralph's relatives wanted to use his motorcycle, but Ralph wanted it for himself.
 Now the relatives are all mad at him.
 Ryan is a boy who is friends with Ralph, and he lives in the hotel because his mother Works there.
-Chapter 2 Mr. Minch, the manager, Summary told Matt that if he, didn't up the dirty floor, he would get fired!
-Ralph is worr about Matt's problem, so This third grade teacher uses Language decides to leave the hote asked Ryan if he could his school with him. logs independently.
+Chapter 2 summary told Matt that if he, didn't 1 up the dirty floor, he would get fired!
+Ralph is work about Matt's problem, so decides to leave the hote asked Ryan if he could his school with him.